isc-projects/kea/doc/guide/ddns.rst

 steps for each Reverse DDNS Domain desired.
 Each Reverse DDNS Domain has the following parameters:

--  ``name`` - the fully qualified reverse zone that this DDNS Domain can update.
+-  ``name`` - the fully qualified reverse zone that this DDNS domain can update.
 This is the value used during reverse matching, which will compare it with a reversed version of the request's lease address.
    The zone name should follow the appropriate standards; for example,